 - Ease of Data Management – The uniformity of the data helps manage the data sets better.

-- Flexibility for integration with other data sets – Ease of joins, absence of duplicates and summary data becomes more flexible to join, and analysis becomes wider in reach.
+- Flexibility for integration with other data sets – Ease of joins, absence of duplicates, and summary data become more flexible to join, and analysis becomes wider in reach.

-Cost: The cost involved with this process is much higher hence keeping timeline and budget in check the scope should be defined.
+- Cost: The cost involved with this process is much higher hence keeping the timeline and budget in check the scope should be defined.

 - Performance of the process: Overall process slows down due to the additional transformation layer.

 - Format: the format has its limitation since converted data can be available in a particular form only.